alpaddesai/PowerandInfluentialSkills/README.md

 Please download the executable in https://github.com/alpaddesai/PowerandInfluentialSkills/releases for details.

-All images are either custom by Alpa D Desai.
+All images are either custom by Alpa D Desai or a reference name is provided.

 ## Team Building
 ![image](TeamBuilding.png)